ElChupar/ShareworksAssessment/index.md

 ## Description
 I assume that Shareworks is interviewing multiple candidates for their data team, so I wanted to do something beyond what was asked.
-* I used R to request data from the API.
+* I used R to request data from the API (https://511.alberta.ca/help/endpoint/winterroads).
 * I wrote a new MS Access Database file.
 * I created a semi - normalized database schema to reduce the row count as opposed to a CSV.
 * Using the ROBDC library in R, I wrote tables and stored data into the Access Database.